-A statement terminated with a newline is immediately executed.
-A group of statements separated with newlines or white space and enclosed in curly brackets { } form a compound statement which is not executed until the closing } is typed.
+A statement terminated with a newline is executed immediately.
+A group of statements separated by newlines or whitespace and enclosed in curly brackets {} form a compound statement, which is not executed until the closing } is typed.
 Statements typed interactively do not produce a value.
 An assignment is parsed by default as a statement rather than an expression, so assignments typed interactively do not print their values.
 Note, though, the expression would print the value